 - IPC (shared memory) is the solution we propose whenever the inference is done locally.
 When the client and server run on the same cluster or the same machine, they use /dev/shm to transfer the tensor data from one place to another.
 It is possible to share the tensors using inter-process communication so your model can communicate over shared memory which is faster—instead of over the network.
 It also requires less CPU operations.

 Going back to the graph, gRPC has the lowest latency and is the fastest among the three.
 It should be a great choice if you use frame-by-frame processing.
 But eventually, it will depend on the batch size.
 You must try your model on different batch sizes to see which one behaves best for your use case.

 3. Batch Size

-Batch size is the number of training examples utilized in one forward/backward-pass.
+Batch size is the number of samples on which the models makes predictions in one forward pass.
 Optimizing it is a low-hanging fruit when you want to boost inference performance in production.